alberthnahas/atmospheric-stability/README.md

 ### Overview

-This project provides a comprehensive workflow for downloading atmospheric forecast data, generating analytical plots (Skew-T Log-P and Hodograph), and producing a detailed atmospheric stability report from a single point (the codes are generated for [Kemayoran, Jakarta](https://maps.app.goo.gl/oxvD5d5QV9Y7BBV9A)).
+This project provides a comprehensive workflow for downloading atmospheric forecast data, generating analytical plots (Skew-T Log-P, Hodograph, and Vertical Profiles), and producing a detailed atmospheric stability report from a single point (the codes are generated for [Kemayoran, Jakarta](https://maps.app.goo.gl/oxvD5d5QV9Y7BBV9A)).
 The analysis is based on forecast data from the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecasting System (IFS), obtained via the Copernicus Atmosphere Monitoring Service (CAMS).

 The process is divided into three main steps:

 1.  **Generate Download Script:** An R script dynamically creates a Python script to download meteorological data for the previous day.
 2.  **Download Data:** The generated Python script fetches the specified forecast data.
 3.  **Analyze and Plot:** A final Python script processes the downloaded data to create Skew-T plots, Hodographs, and a comprehensive stability analysis text report for each forecast lead time.

 ### Data Source